yujiosaka/headless-chrome-crawler/README.md

 url, allowedDomains, timeout, priority, delay, retryCount, retryDelay, jQuery, device, username, password, shouldRequest, evaluatePage, onSuccess, onError
 ```

-> **Note**: In practice, setting the options every time you queue the requests is not only redundant but also slow.
+> **Note**: In practice, setting the options every time you queue the requests is redundant.
 Therefore, it's recommended to set the default values and override them depending on the necessity.

 #### HCCrawler.executablePath()